How to Layer Heat transfer Vinyl Easily

 This masterclass is for you if you…

-…are tired of searching Pinterest and Google for free templates and files or wish you didn’t have to always spend money on a cut files and still can’t find exactly what you envisioned.
+- …are tired of searching Pinterest and Google for free templates and files or wish you didn’t have to always spend money on a cut file and still can’t find exactly what you envisioned.